 - Early November: Placements commence

-Academics and researchers with research projects suitable for an undergraduate student to complete in six to eight weeks are invited to express interest in participating in the program.
-If you don't have a specific project but are interested in supervising a student you can submit your research expertise and you may be matched with a student who has developed their own project in that area.
+Academics and researchers with research projects suitable for an undergraduate student to complete in six to eight weeks are invited to express interest in participating in the Program.
+If you do not have a specific project but are interested in supervising a student you can submit your research expertise and you may be matched with a student who has developed their own project in that area.

-Registration doesn't guarantee we can provide a student, as the program is dependent on the number of student applications that we receive and matching students’ research interests/abilities with suitable supervisors and projects.
+Registration does not guarantee we can provide a student, as the Program is dependent on the number of student applications we receive as well as matching students’ research interests/abilities with suitable supervisors and projects.

 Supervisors can lodge their projects/research interests any time of the year and will be matched with appropriate students in September/October prior to the Program commencement.
 To register your project or interest in supervising, please complete the expression of interest form below: